tamaina/nublog-bp/README.md

 3. `npm install`

 ## Edit content
-The editing method is the same as for Nuxt Content.
+You should put Markdowns and images under `docs/` directory.
+`content` directory is generated automatically as intermediate files.

-This boilerplate sets `content` directory to the [public directory](https://v3.nuxtjs.org/guide/directory-structure/public/).
+This boilerplate sets `docs` directory to the [public directory](https://v3.nuxtjs.org/guide/directory-structure/public/).
-So static files like `robots.txt` and `favicon.ico` should be placed under `content` directory.
+So static files like `robots.txt` and `favicon.ico` should be placed under `docs` directory.

 ## ~~Publish~~
 ~~I recommend to use the static site hosting service like Netlify or Cloudflare Pages.~~